Intensive Law & Trial

 Your tuition for Intensive Law & Trial includes housing, onsite meals, supervisory personnel, program materials, all program activities, site visits, a Certificate of Completion and local transportation during the program.

-However, your transportation to and from home and the program location is NOT included in tuition.
+Transportation to and from the program is NOT included in tuition; however, shuttle service is provided from designated airports to the program location for a fee of $35 each way.
 While attending the program, you will only need money for offsite meals, souvenirs, snacks and other incidentals.

 How will I be supervised?